Noah-Arcouette/mimik/boot/x86/bios/boot/README.md

 # `/boot/`

-All fines in this folder will reside in the MBR boot sector.
+All files in this folder will reside in the MBR boot sector.
 Their only purpose is to load the next stage into memory.

 ## `init.S`